-The primary source of data related to Entergy's largest category of emissions (representing 65.0% of total corporate emissions in 2013) is CEM system data.
+The primary source of data related to Entergy's largest category of emissions (representing 82.3% of total corporate emissions in 2014) is CEM system data.
 CEM system data from monitored plants is managed by Entergy's Fossil Environmental Support Group.
 CEM system data is closely managed and maintains a high level of quality control as required by EPA regulations (40 CFR Part 75).
 The Director, Fossil Environmental Support is responsible for maintaining these data; the primary contact for these data is the Supervisor, Emission Monitoring and Markets.
 CEMS data is sourced from the data acquisition and handling system (DAHS), which is the software package used to manage and query CEMS data.
 A report is generated for the annual CO2 emissions and provided to the Manager, Corporate Environmental Operations (see further description below of how the inventory is generated).

 Controllable Power purchase information is managed by the Manager, System Planning using an internally developed software package called TRADES.
-This system is used by the power buyers to track, validate and eventually invoice individual transactions necessary to support grid operations.
-Total power purchase data is sourced from the Manager, Generation and Fuels Accounting and is sourced from the General Ledger (GL).
-ISB feeds data into the GL on a monthly basis; accordingly, the initial source of these data is ISB through the GL.
+This system is used by the power buyers to track, validate and eventually invoice long-term power purchase contracts necessary to support grid operations.
+Additionally, the ISB system is used to track the final settlement of power purchases.
+Where there were discrepancies in the data, the ISB system was used as the correct value.
 Other data categories are managed as described in the section above.

-PLEASE NOTE: Entergy transitioned system dispatch and the bulk of power purchasing operations to the Midwest Independent System Operator (MISO) on December 19, 2013.
+Entergy transitioned system dispatch and the bulk of power purchasing operations to MISO on December 19, 2013.
 This transition greatly impacts the manner in which power is purchased and dispatched for Entergy.
-However, since the transition occurred after approximately 97% of the year had passed, the description above remains accurate.
-However, this is expected to change substantially for the 2014 inventory.
+Beyond the long-term power purchase contracts described above, all power necessary to support grid operations is purchased directly from MISO.
+The source plant/unit of this power is not known and may in fact include power generated by Entergy.